commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 ## Agreement

-Our organization agrees to these terms and authorizes Commonhaus Foundation to use our logo to recognize our sponsorship.
+Our organization agrees to these terms and authorizes the Commonhaus Foundation to display our name, logo, and any descriptive text we provide on the Commonhaus website and, if we designate support for a specific Commonhaus Project, on that Project’s website.

 `Signature: ⎣_____________________________________________⎦`
 `Name:      ⎣_____________________________________________⎦`